 Why an RV Blinds Replacement?

-We’ve had pleated day/night shades (similar in design to cellular shades, but with visible strings) on our windows for nearly 20 years.
-We had them in our Fleetwood Bounder for 2 years, and we’ve had them in our current Newmar Mountain Aire for nearly 18 years.
+Our Newmar motorhome originally had pleated day/night shades (similar in design to cellular shades, but with visible strings).
+We had them in our Fleetwood Bounder for 2 years, and then we had them in our Newmar Mountain Aire for nearly 18 years.

-From the start, we knew that they aren’t a great design.
+From the start, we knew that they weren’t a great design.
 With strings that wear out and break from sliding through metal eyelets, they’re destined for failure.

 Here’s what we disliked about the pleated day/night shades we originally had in our RV:

 With our old pleated day/night shades, the strings would wear out and break — by (inferior) design!
 Over and over and over again.
-Re-stringing these d*mn blinds has always been a regular ongoing nuisance.
+Re-stringing these d*mn blinds was always a regular ongoing nuisance.

 In addition to an RV full of pleated blinds, we also had two windows with mini/Venetian style blinds (our kitchen window, and this one, in our bathroom).
 They’re just as cheap and dated as the pleated blinds.

-We can’t even begin to count the number of times we’ve had to re-string our pleated shades over the years.
+We can’t even begin to count the number of times we had to re-string our pleated shades over the years we owned our motorhome.
 Literally dozens and dozens of times.
-Most of our blinds have been re-strung repeatedly over the years.
+Most of our blinds were re-strung repeatedly over the years.

-Our solution today is different.
+Eventually, we chose a different solution!
 Rather than restringing the typical RV pleated shades over and over again, we finally upgraded our RV blinds and shades to modern roller shades.
-Our only question now is “Why did we wait so long?!”
+Our only question was “Why did we wait so long?!”

-Knowing what we know now, if we had to do it over again we definitely wouldn’t wait.
+Knowing what we know now, if we had to do it over again we definitely wouldn’t have waited.

 What RV Replacement Blinds Did We Choose and Why?